 - The Schoolhouse vision and values are clearly defined by all, to all.

 - The school does what it says it does, and is known for that in the broader community.

 - Each position is filled by a person who is enthusiastically pursuing goals that meet their own needs, as well as the needs of the Schoolhouse.
 And each person is held accountable for meeting their position’s responsibilities.

 - Everyone is invited, involved and invested in the mission of the school.

 - The school runs smoothly and effectively, and the right information gets to the right people.

-The Extended Program Director is responsible for ensuring that:
+The Director of Operations is responsible for ensuring that: